-- 64. The final business review should advise the customer how to complain to the ICE if they remain dissatisfied with the special payment decision.
-You should also advise the customer that any complaint should be made within 6 months of getting the final reply from the business.
-For ICE's contact details, including their website, please see annex B. - 65.
+- 72. The final business review should advise the customer how to complain to the ICE if they remain dissatisfied with the special payment decision.
+You should also advise the customer that any complaint should be made within 6 months of getting the final reply from the business. - 73.
 If the customer remains dissatisfied after the ICE has concluded an investigation of their complaint, they can ask an MP to take the matter to PHSO.

 ICE's letter will provide contact details for PHSO advising the customer what to do.
 It is also worth noting that although PHSO generally do not take on cases unless ICE has looked at the complaint first, they can make exceptions.
-PHSO's contact details are provided in annex B.